conjurer-rich/fast-flow-flywheel/pages/who-its-for/product.md

 ## Techniques you can use right now

 - **User Needs Mapping** – clarify which teams are best placed to own which parts of the product
-- **Flow Friction Radar** – expose coordination overload and unclear ownership
+- **Flow Friction Discovery** – expose coordination overload and unclear ownership
 - **Flow Decision Records** – document decisions that evolve your org with your roadmap

 ---